Twisted cubics on cubic fourfolds and stability conditions

 where $L$ is a line on $Y$ and $\text{pr}:\Db(Y)\to \Ku(Y)$ is the natural projection functor.

 The key idea for the construction of stability conditions on $\Ku(Y)$ is to embed the Kuznetsov component into a ``three dimensional" category, where it is easier to define weak stability conditions by tilting.
-More concretely, let us fix a line $L \subset Y$, and we denote by
+More concretely, let us fix a line $L \subset Y$ which is not on a plane in $Y$, and we denote by

 the blow-up of $L$ in $Y$.
 The projection from $L$ to a disjoint $\P^3$ equips $\tilde{Y}$ with a natural conic fibration structure